mjucker/MiMA/docs/GettingStarted.md

   * Being parallel, `MPI` needs to be there too.

 * Build Systems
-  * There are two build systems that may be used to compile MiMA, `CMake`, and `mkmf`.
+  * There are two build systems that may be used to compile MiMA, CMake, and `mkmf`.
   * Instructions for building with both of these are provided below.

 ### CMake
-Building using CMake shoulkd follow the same process, regardles of the platform MiMA is being build on.
+Building using CMake should follow the same process, regardless of the platform MiMA is being built on.

 * Dependencies
-  * In addition to the above list, building with CMake requires `CMake` to be installed on the system.
+  * In addition to the above list, building with CMake requires `cmake` to be installed on the system.

 * To build MiMA using CMake after cloning the repository and navigating into it (e.g. via `cd MiMA/`) run the following commands:
   ```